Harms of Recreational Marijuana

 Conclusion

-Legalizing recreational marijuana is bad public policy.
-Legalization results in an array of health and societal harms.
+Legalization of recreational marijuana results in an array of health and societal harms.
 Legalization increases use, including among youth and pregnant women, and is made worse by the highly potent forms of marijuana products now available.
 The rate of marijuana-related health problems, psychosis, suicides, traffic deaths, hospitalizations, and accidental ingestions by children and youth only increase with legalization.

 Talking Points

-- Today’s marijuana is 10 to 50 times more potent than it was in the 1970s, depending on the form.
-This newer, high potency marijuana is linked to schizophrenia and other psychosis, as well as several significant health risks— including the majority of thousands of recent lung illnesses and deaths due to THC-related vaping.
+• Today’s marijuana is 10 to 50 times more potent than it was in the 1970s, depending on the form.
+This newer, high potency marijuana is linked to schizophrenia and other psychoses, as well as several other significant health risks.

 Endnotes